 ‘The perfect outdoor lab’

-To conduct the study, researchers recruited 266 ultramarathoners from RacingThePlanet’s weeklong athletic events, which involve running 155 miles over seven days across rough terrain in extreme weather conditions at different deserts around the world.
+To conduct the study, researchers recruited 266 ultramarathoners from RacingThePlanet’s weeklong athletic events, which involve running 155 miles (250 kilometers) over seven days across rough terrain in extreme weather conditions at different deserts around the world.

 “[Electrolyte supplements have] never been shown to prevent illness or even improve performance — and if diluted with too much water can be dangerous.” — Grant Lipman, MD